jonathanmadeley/hl-api-client-net/README.md

 ## Motivation

 The motivation for this client comes from the lack of an Open API provided by Hargreaves Lansdown for their regular customers.
-Automated scripts allow individuals and small traders alike to manage their investments with ease so it does seem rather odd no Open API is available.
+Automated scripts allow individuals and small traders alike to manage their investments with ease so it does seem rather odd not to offer an Open API like other companies.

 ## Contributions

 I have only added limited functionality to this client library, to service the needs I personally have.
 Pull requests are accepted and encouraged!

 ## Licensing